looker-open-source/extension-template-kitchensink/README.md

+# IMPORTANT NOTE - PLEASE READ

+This version and versions going forward demonstrate the use of code splitting.
+You must be on Looker version 21.0 or above for code splitting to work correctly.

+To remove code splitting you will need to modify `KitchenSink.tsx`.
+Instructions are provided in this file to show how to fall back to building a single monolithic JavaScript bundle.

 # Looker Extension Kitchensink Template (React & TypeScript)

 This repository demonstrates functionality that is available to the Extension SDK.
 It can be used as a starting point for developing